4 The credit ranking game

 Being married is positive for your score.
 Being divorced is negative.
 This is because, again, the inference is that married status carries stability and robustness of household finances.

 By contrast being young, having a large number of dependants, living in rented accommodation – particularly if there is a record of moving home regularly – having a poor employment record and limited existing access to banking facilities are generally bad news.
-Such factors provide no comfort to the credit rating agencies about the solidity and orderliness of household finances, and send a message that lending to such applicants is risky.
+Such factors provide no comfort to the credit reference agencies about the solidity and orderliness of household finances, and send a message that lending to such applicants is risky.
 In addition, it is less likely that such applicants will have been able to build up a long-term record of proven creditworthiness.
 Lending to people with a poor credit score might still happen, but the interest rate charged might be higher – perhaps materially – to reflect the risks involved.

 So our model produced the following credit league table ranking: